ewerae/OUTDATED-SFML-Pathfinding-Visualiser/README.md

 {{1, 0}, {0, 1}}.

-A path forming through the 0s can be considered a valid path.
-Besides that the algorithm should work.
+A path forming through the 0s would be considered a valid.
+Besides that the algorithm should work as intended.

 Annoyingly I have no idea on how to speed up calculation time either in SFML, and I'm not entirely certain if my virtual machine is the issue.